gratzt/Data_Visualizations/README.md

 # Data_Visualizations

-Examples of different data visualizations
+This repo contains different data visualizations from various projects throughout the years.
+Many of the visualizations support peer reviewed academic papers, but some are making their debut on the world stage right here. :)